molmod/psiflow/docs/index.md

 In this way, the entire (relevant part of the) phase space of the system(s) of interest may be explored and learned by the model without ever having to perform *ab initio* molecular dynamics.
+Go to the [overview](overview.md) for a walkthrough of the most important features.

+!!! note "Parsl: Scalable execution"
     All computations in psiflow are managed by Parsl, a scalable parallel programming library for Python.
-This ensures support for a large number of different execution resources, including clouds (e.g. Amazon Web Services, Google Cloud), clusters (e.g. SLURM, Torque/PBS, HTCondor) and even container orchestration systems (e.g. Kubernetes).
+    This ensures support for a large number of different execution resources, including clouds (e.g. Amazon Web Services, Google Cloud), clusters (e.g. SLURM, Torque/PBS, HTCondor)
+    and even container orchestration systems (e.g. Kubernetes).
     Visit the [Parsl documentation](https://parsl.readthedocs.io/en/stable/) for more details.

 <!---
 ## Core functionality